microsoft/taco-team-build/README.md

 1. Handling multiple versions of the Cordova CLI from the same build server in a performant way on Windows
 2. Automated detection of whether a platform should be added avoid a non-zero exit code for incremental builds (the default CLI behavior)
 3. Generating an ipa for iOS
-4. Supporting Visual Studio 2015's res/native and Task Runner Explorer features (via [a plugin](http://aka.ms/vstacoplugin))
+4. Supporting Visual Studio 2015's res/native, Task Runner Explorer, and Windows packaging features (via [a plugin](http://aka.ms/vstacoplugin))

 It is a generic node module so it can be used with any number of build systems including Gulp, Grunt, and Jake.